marwoj/seed-spring-vue-aws-ec2/README.md

 1. Ansible starts docker containers on EC2
 1. All services (spring boot, vue, mongo) run on a single EC2 instance. *If required, please take care about database backups.*
-1. Traefik is used as load balancer, to route https requests to required containers by domain name.
+1. Traefik is used as a revers proxy, to route https requests to required containers by domain name.

 That's how the application looks in a browser.
 When the page is opened it sends a request to BE to verify connection.
 Additionally, if domain and SMTP server is configured, email can be sent.